-The Mathematics and Physics programme consists of modules taken from both the School of Physics and Astronomy ("Physics") and the School of Mathematics ("Maths").
+The Mathematics and Physics programme consists of modules taken from both the Department of Physics and Astronomy ("Physics") and the Department of Mathematics ("Maths").
 It is however "owned" by Physics.
-Much useful information about the nature of study in mathematics and on their modules will be obtained on the Maths website.
-However this Handbook is the sole source of information on the Mathematics and Physics programme structure.
-Statements in documents from either School that are meant as general guidance and say "typically, students will..." may not be applicable to students on this programme.
-However the regulations on course structure, progression and degree classification in this handbook are carefully written to apply to this programme as well.
-Students will be assigned a Personal Tutor in Physics and an Academic Advisor in Maths, and both Schools have a Programme Director for the programme.
-For any academic matter specific to maths or physics the corresponding School will be the first port of call.
-But for wider issues involving the programme as a whole, or student welfare, the personnel of the School of Physics should be the first contact.
-The Programme directors in 2018/19 are Dr Judith McGovern (Physics) and Dr Mike Simon (Maths).
+Students will be enrolled on a dummy course MATHX0000, where X is the year indicator, and much useful information about the nature of study in mathematics and on their modules will be found on the corresponding Blackboard page, and also at the Blackboard community "Maths UG student intranet". • However, this Handbook is the sole source of information on the Mathematics and Physics programme structure.
+Statements in documents from either Department that are meant as general guidance and say "typically, students will..." may not be applicable to students on this programme.
+However, the regulations on course structure, progression and degree classification in this handbook are carefully written to apply to this programme as well.

+Students will be assigned a Personal Tutor in Physics and an Academic Advisor in Maths, and both Departments have a Programme Director for the programme.
+For any academic matter specific to maths or physics the corresponding Department will be the first port of call.
+But for wider issues involving the programme as a whole, or student welfare, the personnel of the Department of Physics should be the first contact.
+The Programme directors in 2020/21 are Dr Judith McGovern (Physics) and Dr Mike Simon (Maths).
 On the Physics side, the aim of the programme structure is to cover almost all of the core of physics.
 This is possible because the Physics programme contains a significant number of in-house maths modules as well as options that Maths/Physics students do not take, and also because Maths/Physics students do reduced lab.
-As a result the programme satisfies the requirements for IoP accreditation, and in addition it is possible to switch from Maths/Physics to Physics up to the start of third year.
+As a result, the programme satisfies the requirements for IoP accreditation, and in addition it is possible to switch from Maths/Physics to Physics up to the start of third year.
 On the Maths side, Maths/Physics is only one of a number of joint programmes and most of the material considered core in the first two years is covered in two parallel strands, one specifically designed for joint honours.
 Maths/Physics students mostly take these courses, with some exceptions where the material of the single honours course is particularly relevant to Physics.
 It is not possible though to cover everything and second year students must choose one of two pathways (see later).
 A consequence of this is that switching from Maths/Physics to Maths is only possible before the start of second year, and then only subject to good performance and undertaking some catch-up work on Probability.
 Each case is considered individually by Maths.

 Mathematics modules may be 10, 15 or 20 credits in first and second year; in third year they are 10 credits and in fourth year, 15.
 For that reason the split of credits in a year is not always 60:60 across semesters.
 Students are never required to do more than 120 credits in a year (nor allowed to do less), but depending on option choices they are allowed to do 125 credits in third and/or fourth year.
+Information about Maths modules may be found in the Blackboard community "Maths UG student intranet" (somewhat like the Physics UG virtual common room.